SovereignCloudStack/central-api/README.md

 provider).
-While not in scope for the first steps, this probably could be elegantly implemented as one generic Crossplane "Composite Resource Definition" backed by a Crossplane "Composition" defining either Keycloak objects OR Zitadel objects (given that Zitadel gets a Crossplane provider similar Kubernetes controller before).
+While not in scope for the first steps, this probably could be elegantly implemented as one generic Crossplane "Composite Resource Definition" backed by a Crossplane "Composition" defining either Keycloak objects OR Zitadel objects (given that Zitadel gets a Crossplane provider or a similar Kubernetes controller before).

 [^2]: In order to cover providers that use Gardnener, a generic Crossplane